Frequently Asked Questions

 ACOG Committee Opinion on Planned Home Birth April 2017

 Note: In the state of New Jersey – Breech, Twins, and VBAC (vaginal birth after cesarean) are outside of the scope of a Licensed Midwife to attend outside of the hospital.
+This does not mean that you cannot have your birth at home, but it does mean that you may have some logistical legwork to do, if you are a NJ resident, and you are faced with any of these circumstances and still wish to birth outside of a hospital.

 What supplies or equipment do you bring to the birth?